graphile/graphile.github.io/src/news/2020-08-05-postgraphile-4-8.md

 smart comment.

 An enum table must have a text (or varchar / char) primary key, and may have other columns.
-It must have the `@enum` smart comment, and this must be done via a smart comment (and not a smart tag file or plugin) due to the way in which PostGraphile v4's introspection engine works.
+It must be done through using an `@enum` smart comment (and not a smart tag file or plugin) due to the way in which PostGraphile v4's introspection engine works.
 See
 [our documentation](https://www.graphile.org/postgraphile/enums/#with-enum-tables)
 for more information, or the detailed
 [technical release notes](https://github.com/graphile/postgraphile/releases/tag/v4.8.0).